 - a.
 Cherokee Pewter Gray scrub bottoms and scrub top, any style, and can be purchased from any vendor.
-The optional jacket in navy only (Cherokee Snap Front Warm-Up Jacket #4350 in women's and #4450 in men's) must be purchased from United Uniforms in order to be embroidered with the NPC logo.
-Please e-mail uniteduniformsaz@gmail.com with your contact information and the product you are wanting to order, and they will get back to you.
+The optional jacket (Cherokee Snap Front Warm-Up Jacket #4350 in women's and #4450 in men's) may also be purchased.
 A solid, non-patterned white, navy blue, or gray undershirt may be worn under the scrub top.
 Short skirts or culottes that end above the knee are unacceptable; skin-tight or form-fitting clothes are not appropriate.
 No other sweaters, sweatshirts, or hoodies can be worn in clinical areas. - b.
 Appropriate white or neutral underwear that is not visible. - c.
 Clean, predominately white or black shoes with closed toes, non-porous top, and a back strap (no clogs) are permitted.
 Uniform style or athletic shoes and laces must be clean with low heels.
-No open toes, backless shoes, or sandals are permitted. - d.
+No open toes, backless shoes, or sandals are permitted.

+- d.
 Tan or white hose or white or dark gray socks for women and men, according to agency policy. - e.
 NPC nursing program name tag, and I.D. badge of clinical institution if required, are part of the uniform.
 A student may be sent home from clinical if they don't have an approved name tag. - f.
 The NPC nursing patch must be visible on left sleeve of the uniform top.